azagniotov/stubby4j/README.md

 ## Advantages of using stubby4j HTTP stub server

-There are a number of use cases where you'd want to use `HTTP/1.1` & `HTTP/2` stub server in your development/QA environment.
+There are a number of use cases where you'd want to use `WebSockets`, `HTTP/1.1`, `HTTP/2` stub server in your development/QA environment.
 If you are a `Software Engineer`/`Test Engneer`/`QA`, then it should hit close to home with you.
 As an example, some of these use cases are outlined below (this is by no means an exhaustive list).
 Use `stubby4j` when you want to:

 * Simulate responses from a real server and don't care (or cannot) to send requests over the network
 * Stub out external web services (when developing & testing locally) in a Docker based micro-service architecture
 * Avoid negative productivity impact when an external API you depend on doesn't exist or isn't complete
 * Simulate edge cases and/or failure modes for your web service that the real remote API won't reliably produce
 * Fault injection, where after X good responses on the same URI your web service gets a bad one
+* Verify that your application behaves as expected upon WebSocket server pushes
 * Verify that your code makes HTTP/1.1 or HTTP/2 (over TLS) requests with all the required parameters and/or headers
 * Verify that your code correctly handles HTTP response error codes